ResultadosDigitais/bigtable-autoscaler-operator/README.md

 kind create cluster
 ```

-check that your cluster is correclty running
+check that your cluster is correctly running

 ```sh
 kubectl cluster-info